 Thoughts on Dismantling the School-to-Prison Pipeline

 Editor’s Note: Periodically, we will publish short essays by current SSW students on the topics they’re learning about and addressing in their school social work placements.
 Today we’re excited to share the work of Ms. Hannah Bond, an MSW candidate at the University of Iowa on what she’s been learning (and seeing) about ways to start dismantling the school-to-prison pipeline.
-If you’re a current SSW student and want to submit something to us, pitch us an idea for our SSWN site here.
+If you’re a current SSW student and want to submit something to us, pitch us an idea by emailing [email protected]

 The relationship between the juvenile court systems and America’s public schools is long, complicated, and marred by issues like racism and child poverty.
 This unfortunate partnership is currently known as the school-to-prison-pipeline.
 Commonly referred to as the STPP, the school-to-prison pipeline is a result of policy changes towards zero-tolerance policies, law enforcement in schools, and ‘tough on crime’ attitudes (Mallett, 2016).